- 2010 Standards

 - This treatment is not recommended for existing guardrail as it may be cost prohibitive due to grading and excavation required to install the treatment.
 Other treatments (such as Weed Control Mat (Fiber)) are better suited for use under existing guard rail.

-New Standard Plans (NSPs) and Revised Standard Plans (RSPs) for Vegetation Control (Minor Concrete) are available on the web pages linked below.
-Look under Metal Beam midwest guardrail system - Typical Vegetation Control for the New Standard Plans that cover this work.
+New Standard Plans (NSPs) and Revised Standard Plans (RSPs) for Vegetation Control (Minor Concrete) are available.

 - $60 - 100/ yd 2